-The DP3 reagent is used for deparaffinization of paraffin-embedded tissue sections.
-Deparaffinization is completed in a single step without the use of xylene or alcohol.
+The DP1 &DP2 reagents are used for deparaffinization of paraffin-embedded tissue sections.
+Deparaffinization is completed in two steps without the use of xylene or alcohol.
 After deparaffinization the tissue sections can be transferred directly into antigen retrieval solution.

 Features